-The JINA-CEE collaboration is committed to providing a safe, harassment-free and discrimination-free environment for everyone.
-We adopt the definition of harassment by the American Astronomical Society.
-Harassment includes offensive comments or denigrating jokes related to nationality, gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, inappropriate physical contact, and unwelcome sexual attention.
+We are committed to providing a safe, harassment-free and discrimination-free environment for everyone.
+We adopt the definitions of harassment by the American Astronomical Society (AAS) https://aas.org/policies/anti-harassment-policy-aas-division-meetings-activities.
+Harassment includes offensive comments or denigrating jokes related to nationality, gender, sexual orientation, disability, physical appearance, body size, race, or religion; sexual images in public spaces; deliberate intimidation, stalking, following, harassing photography or recording; inappropriate physical contact; and unwelcome sexual attention.

-All JINA-CEE personnel, members, and participants, including participants at any JINA-CEE sponsored events, are expected to comply with the applicable anti-harassment, anti-discrimination, and scientific ethics laws and policies in effect at their home institutions, and the institutions they are located at.
-Additionally, they commit to work and interact within our collaboration in a manner that is consistent with the intent of this Code of Conduct.
+All JINA-CEE personnel, members, and participants, including participants at any JINA-CEE sponsored events, are expected to comply with the applicable anti-harassment, anti-discrimination laws and policies in effect at their home institutions, and the institutions they are located at, including mandatory reporting requirements.

-Enhancing diversity, within nuclear astrophysics and the field of physics at large, is an important goal of JINA-CEE.
+Enhancing diversity and broadening participation, within nuclear astrophysics and the field of physics at large, are important goals of JINA-CEE.
 We strive for a culture of inclusivity and a welcoming environment to attract the best talent from around the nation and world.
 Diversity and inclusion are therefore goals in all center activities including research, education, and public outreach.

 As a multi-institutional center, we aim to build on diversity enhancing resources, programs, and processes at the various participating institutions and complement and connect them in new and innovative ways.
 JINA-CEE will continue to build upon the success of JINA in recruiting and retaining a higher than average fraction of female researchers at the junior and senior levels.

-We encourage you to explore the tools, resources, data, and research that we found to be helpful for rising awareness, and for creating a diverse and inclusive research and teaching environment in nuclear astrophysics.
+We encourage you to explore the tools, resources, data, and research that we found to be helpful for rising awareness, and for making progress towards a diverse and inclusive research and teaching environment in nuclear astrophysics.